 Many seniors in senior community settings have clear and active minds and a desire to be contributing members of society

-They have had rich life experiences and fulfilled successful careers, and yet find themselves with limited opportunities to share or apply their experience and knowledge in meaningful ways
+You have had rich life experiences and fulfilled successful careers, and yet may find yourself with limited opportunities to share or apply your experience and knowledge in meaningful ways

 Your Contributions are Needed!

 High School students, often seniors, are seeking enriching service opportunities to fulfill graduations requirements.
 Some requirements are for service hours.
 Other requirements are tied to challenging senior projects, including the involvement of a mentor.
 The time commitments for the service ranges from 15 to 20 hours.
 These students want to perform meaningful service, yet these types of opportunities are difficult to find.